How To Create a Commercial Kitchen Cleaning Schedule

 When it comes to running a busy food business, we understand that keeping the kitchen spotlessly clean can seem like a very tough task.
 Standards for food hygiene in commercial kitchens are, understandably, very high.
 As a result, there are many things you need to do before, during and after every shift to meet the myriad of rules and regulations.

-This will help safeguard the health of your customers and protect the reputation of your business.
+This will help safeguard the health of your customers and protect your business's reputation.
 In this guide, HSEDocs will walk you through the commercial kitchen cleaning procedures that all restaurants should follow to meet the legal standard of cleanliness.

 So, how do you create a commercial kitchen cleaning schedule?
-To create a commercial cleaning schedule that is as clear as possible, split various tasks into different time frames.
-From daily, weekly to monthly, create an organised plan of the cleaning tasks that need to be carried out.
+To make a clear schedule, divide various tasks into separate time frames.
+From daily to weekly to monthly, create an organised plan of the cleaning tasks that need to be carried out.
 Consistency is key when it comes to kitchen hygiene.
-Remember, regardless of whether you own a restaurant kitchen, industrial-type kitchen or catering business, a food hygiene cleaning schedule is crucial.
+Remember, regardless of whether you own a restaurant kitchen, an industrial-type kitchen, or a catering business, a food hygiene cleaning schedule is crucial.

 Read on to find out how to create your commercial kitchen cleaning schedule.

-A clean kitchen is essential to any restaurant kitchen, industrial-type kitchen or catering business.
-By creating a comprehensive cleaning checklist, you can ensure that everyone in your kitchen knows exactly what their duties are.
-This will make sure that cleaning is carried out consistently during every shift.
+A clean kitchen is essential for any restaurant, industrial-type kitchen, or catering business.
+Creating a comprehensive cleaning checklist ensures that everyone in your kitchen knows precisely what their duties are.
+This ensures that cleaning is carried out consistently during every shift.

-To maximise effectiveness, your schedule should be as specific as possible, leaving no room for error or misunderstandings.
-Remember to state which surfaces and appliances need to be cleaned, which chemicals or equipment to use and how frequently cleaning should take place.
+Your schedule should be as specific as possible to maximise effectiveness, leaving no room for error or misunderstandings.
+Remember to specify which surfaces and appliances require cleaning, the chemicals or equipment, and how frequently cleaning should be performed.

-While some cleaning tasks will need to be carried out more frequently, others will only need to be completed once a month, or even just once a year.
+While some cleaning tasks require more frequent attention, others can be completed less often, such as once a month or yearly.
 It’s therefore a sensible idea to create checklists that reflect this.
 Below, HSEDocs will talk you through what a typical commercial kitchen cleaning schedule might look like:

 Daily Cleaning Checklist

-This daily cleaning checklist is for your day-to-day cleaning duties.
-These tasks focus on high-touch surfaces and high-traffic areas where dirt, grime and bacteria quickly build up if not cleaned thoroughly.
+This daily cleaning checklist outlines your day-to-day cleaning responsibilities.
+These tasks focus on high-touch surfaces and high-traffic areas, where dirt, grime, and bacteria quickly accumulate if not cleaned thoroughly.

 - Empty bins once they are full